-The Dependent Child Allowance will be paid to eligible SRSS recipients at the same time as the Living Allowance.
+The Dependent Child Allowance will be paid to eligible SRSS recipients, who are the primary parent, at the same time as the Living Allowance or Rental Assistance Allowance.
+This payment will only be made to one parent when parents are partnered.